bxparks/AceTime/README.md

         * `ace_time::ManualZoneManager`
 * ZoneInfo Database
     * programmatically generated from the IANA TZ Database files
+    * two sets of timezone data are provided (Basic and Extended) because 2 slightly different algorithms for handling timezone data are provided
     * ZoneInfo (opaque reference to a timezone)
         * `ace_time::basic::ZoneInfo` (266 zones and 183 links, as of 2021a)
             * `ace_time::zonedb::kZoneAfrica_Abidjan`